feron-tech/lte-sidelink/README.md

 * Convolution channel coding has been applied for sidelink discovery and communication modes transport channel processing, instead of standard-compliant turbo coding.
 * Testing of the code has been done in MATLAB R2016b.

-### Walkthrough Example 1: Sidelink broadcast/synchronization transceiver simulation
+### Example 1: Sidelink broadcast/synchronization transceiver simulation
 The example provides a high-level walkthrough for setting up, configuring, and running a complete transceiver simulation scenario for the sidelink broadcast channel.
 The example includes (refer to file [sidelink_broadcast_tester.m](sidelink_broadcast_tester.m)):
 * The generation of sidelink-compliant broadcast subframes in frequency and time domains.
 * The generation and application of noise, delay, and frequency-offset impairments to the ideal waveform.